 - How do I choose hearing aids?

 - How do I know if hearing aids work for me?

-- How do I are for my hearing aids?
+- How do I care for my hearing aids?

-To get hearing aids, you should first have a hearing evaluation to determine the type and amount of your hearing loss.
-The process begins with a medical and audiologic examination.
+Before getting a hearing aid, you should consider having a hearing evaluation to determine the type and amount of your hearing loss.
+The process can begin with a medical and/or audiological examination.

 - Medical examination.
 The medical examination may be performed by any licensed physician including your family doctor or pediatrician, but preferably should be done by an ear, nose, and throat specialist (an otolaryngologist).
-You will need an examination of your ear, nose, and throat and possibly other testing to rule out any medical reason for your hearing loss, such as infection, injury or deformity, ear wax in the ear canal, and, in rare cases, tumors.
-You will receive documentation of your medical exam and a statement that says you are a hearing aid candidate.
+An examination of your ear, nose, and throat and possibly other testing can be done to rule out any medical reason for your hearing loss, such as infection, injury or deformity, ear wax in the ear canal, and, in rare cases, tumors.

-Before you buy a hearing aid, ask your hearing healthcare professional these questions:
+Before you buy a hearing aid, consider asking a hearing healthcare professional these questions:

 - Which type and style of hearing aids would most meet my needs?